Step 1: Prerequisites and Application Requirements

 - Proof of legal U.S. residency is required prior to any offer of acceptance

 - Health Screening/Immunizations and Background Check

-Should you be accepted into the Doctor of Physical Therapy-Entry program, you will be required to provide proof of the required health screenings and immunizations.
+Should you be accepted into the Professional Doctor of Physical Therapy program, you will be required to provide proof of the required health screenings and immunizations.
 Additionally, your admission into the program will be contingent upon a satisfactory criminal background check, which is to be completed and submitted prior to orientation.
 The background check is required to verify that your history is consistent with the University's Standards of Professional Conduct, and to ensure that you will be qualified to participate in the required clinical education experiences.
 A satisfactory criminal background check indicates no criminal history or satisfactory review of a criminal conviction without limitation; both misdemeanor and felony charges will be reviewed.
 If your background check is not considered “satisfactory”, you may have limited clinical site selection, may not be eligible for licensure or may have difficulty finding employment upon graduation.
 Supplemental or additional background checks may be required during the course of the educational program to meet the requirements of clinical education sites.
-For more detail on these requirements, please review the DPT-Entry FAQ's page.
+For more detail on these requirements, please review the Professional DPT FAQ'spage.